protocol/research/README.md

 # What's in This Repo?

 📋 This repo contains a directory and explanation of the structure of public research at Protocol Labs.
-While not all Protocol Labs research will begin in this repository under public scrutiny, most will.
-In addition, only under extreme circumstances will we ever make private any progress on a project that was at any point made public.

 🎙️ In addition, this repo houses a complete [list of past and upcoming research seminars](https://github.com/protocol/research/blob/master/research-events/research-seminars.md) and our [code of conduct](https://github.com/protocol/research/blob/master/research-events/code-of-conduct.md) for all public research events.
 You can suggest a topic or spreaker for our seminar series using this [issue template](https://github.com/protocol/research/blob/master/.github/ISSUE_TEMPLATE/research-seminar-suggestion.md).